acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 1. Make sure that you send the file name, URI, or a unique reference to your source document.
    It helps Acrolinx to identify the document later.
-   It'll also help Acrolinx users finding the content later inside the CMS, on hard drive, or where ever it came from.
+   It'll also help Acrolinx users finding the content later inside the CMS, on the hard drive, or where ever it came from.
 2. Set a DOCTYPE and/or root element so that Acrolinx is able to choose the right extraction.
 3. Make sure that the recommended [check type](check-types.md) is used.